darkestb4light/netcap/doc/README.txt

 - A good destination for the test could be the server where the netcap server is running - This keeps traffic scoped for the test
 - netcap "sample.learn" file should only be used for testing and not modified for "production" use.
 This is because it should be kept as a reference as it contains other documentation.

 5. Test monitor mode:

 5a.
 Start server (NON daemon)
+** Split on multiple lines for readability

-./netcap --monitor --server <host> <port> --notify out=<path/to/notify-file> --cache-file </path/to/cache-file> --cache-key-dst --log=server </path/to/server-log-file> --stdout --packet-count 10
+./netcap --monitor --server <host> <port> --notify out=<path/to/notify-file> \
+--cache-file </path/to/cache-file> --cache-key-dst --log=server \
+</path/to/server-log-file> --stdout --packet-count 10

 Expected output:
-	netcap should start listening on <host> and <port> and display information to stdout
+	- netcap should start listening on <host> and <port> and display information to stdout
-	Log files should be created in their configured locations as provided above
+	- Log files should be created in their configured locations as provided above
-	The server should dump the cache and create a notification file (as specified above) after 10 unique packets
+	- The server should dump the cache and create a notification file (as specified above) after 10 unique packets
 Unexpected output:
 	- Make sure host and port are correct
 	- You will not receive alerts until you proceed with 5b

 5b.
 Start client (NON daemon)
+** Split on multiple lines for readability

-./netcap --monitor --client <host> <port> --interface <device> --promiscuous --learn-file </path/to/learn-file> --log=client out=<path/to/client-log-file> --packet-count 1000 --unique --stdout
+./netcap --monitor --client <host> <port> --interface <device> --promiscuous \
+--learn-file </path/to/learn-file> --log=client out=<path/to/client-log-file> \
+--packet-count 1000 --unique --stdout

 Expected output:
-	netcap should start listening on <host> and <port> and display information to stdout
+	- netcap should start listening on <host> and <port> and display information to stdout
-	Log files should be created in their configured locations as provided above
+	- Log files should be created in their configured locations as provided above
-	The client should cleanly exit after 1000 unique packets Unexpected output:
+	- The client should cleanly exit after 1000 unique packets Unexpected output:
 	- Make sure you are root before monitoring as a client
 	- Make sure <host> and <port> are valid